juhofriman/aws-profile-bash-prompt/README.md

 # BASH AWS PROFILE

-Simple bash utility for configuring new sub shell with AWS_DEFAULT_PROFILE.
+Simple bash utility for configuring new bash sub shell with AWS_DEFAULT_PROFILE.

-I just hate adding --profile to aws-cli.
+I just hate adding --profile to aws-cli commands.
 This opens new subshell with AWS_DEFAULT_PROFILE configured and displays neat prompt.

 ## Usage